-In the team planner view, a task is dragged from the unassigned area at the bottom of the view to the “Unscheduled tasks” column to the right of the resource name column.
+In the Team Planner view, a task is dragged from the unassigned area in the lower portion of the view to the “Unscheduled tasks” column to the right of the resource name column.
 The task bar changes to teal to indicate that it is a manually scheduled task.
 Below is the team planner view with the task reassigned but not scheduled to Bob Smith.
-The task is not visable in the assignment bar area of the view.
+The task is not visible in the assignment bar area of the view.